ASVAB Scores and Military Entry Requirements

 The Armed Forces Qualification Test (AFQT) is a score derived from four of the ASVAB subtests.
 The subtests are Arithmetic Reasoning, Mathematics Knowledge, Paragraph Comprehension, and Word Knowledge.

-For people with a High School Diploma, the minimum qualifying AFQT score is 31, which is needed to join the Army or National Guard, whereas you need to get higher than 40 to join the Coast Guard.
-People without a High School Diploma can still enter the forces with a General Educational Development (GED) test passing score, but then the AFQT requirements are higher, at 50 points for the Army, Coast Guard, Marine Corps, National Guard, and Navy, or 65 for the Air Force.
+For people with a High School Diploma, a minimum qualifying AFQT score of 31 is needed to join the Army or National Guard, whereas you need to get higher than a 35 to join the Navy or Coast Guard.
+People without a High School Diploma can still enter the forces with a General Educational Development (GED) test passing score, but then the AFQT requirements are higher, starting at 47 points for Coast Guard and going up to 50 for the Army, Marine Corps, National Guard, Navy, and Air Force.

 Is the AFQT the same as the ASVAB?